welir/Python-Logger/README.md

     If log directory is not exist it will created.
     And If logfile <> currendt day file ->>> it will created.

-# Hello world example
-  You may see it in test_loger folder

 # Initialize
     log = Log('path to log dir', 'postfix log file name')